 Websites, CMS and WordPress.
 What connects all of these?

 In addition to the usual social media channels used by self-employed people and freelancers, having your own website is a particularly valuable communication platform to promote your product or services.
 Regardless of the possibilities and "business card" options from providers such as Tumblr, Blogger, Facebook etc., having your own website, especially with your own domain, is a very important channel.
 If not even the most important channel.
 Bloggers also rely on WordPress as the platform for their internet presence.
 The thought may seem unlikely at the moment, but nobody knows if Facebook will still exist in 5 years.
 Again and again, giant platforms have closed down.
 Having your own website makes you independent.
 Even if your host were to stop offering their services, you can simply export your content elsewhere.

 Does it really have to be your own website?

-As useful as social networks are for communication and marketing: you shouldn't rely solely on them.
-Jan Tissler explains what a content hub is for agencies, freelancers and companies and why a central contact point is so important.
+As useful as social networks are for communication and marketing: You shouldn't rely on them alone.
+Jan Tissler explains how a content hub for agencies, freelancers and companies can look like and why a central contact point is so important.